 Ninja Creami Protein Ice Cream

-This Ninja Creami Protein Ice Cream is the perfect, easy protein ice cream base for all your Ninja Creami creations – with over 30 grams of protein per pint!
+This Ninja Creami Protein Ice Cream is the perfect protein ice cream, with just 3 ingredients, 40 grams of protein per pint, and endless flavor possibilities!

 chocolatey ninja creami protein ice cream in a white bowl with gold rim

-Unless you’ve been living under a rock (or haven’t been on social media over the past year), you’ve likely heard of the viral Ninja Creami.
+Unless you’ve been living under a rock, you’ve likely heard of the viral Ninja Creami.
 It’s a pretty incredible machine that allows you to take seemingly any ingredient and turn it into a luxuriously creamy ice cream.

 And despite it sounding too good to be true, it really is pretty awesome.
-Particularly if you’re like myself and you’re prioritizing protein, the Ninja Creami is a fabulous way to up your protein intake.
+Particularly if you’re like myself and you’re prioritizing protein, this Ninja Creami protein ice cream is a fabulous way to up your protein intake.

-Looking for more Ninja Creami protein ice cream recipes?
-You’ve got to check out this protein acai bowl with acai ice cream, protein pumpkin ice cream, and strawberry cottage cheese ice cream (gives total strawberry cheesecake ice cream vibes!).
+While this protein ice cream itself has gone viral on social media multiple times, you’ve also got to check out some other viral faves, like my protein acai bowl with acai ice cream, protein pumpkin ice cream, and strawberry cottage cheese ice cream (which gives total strawberry cheesecake ice cream vibes!).

 Why This Ninja Creami Protein Ice Cream Recipe is SO Good: